Biden will not invoke executive privilege on Trump documents - ExBulletin

 Biden will not invoke executive privilege on Trump documents

-WASHINGTON (AP) President Joe Biden fails to assert executive privilege over a slice of documents sought by a House committees inquiry into the Jan.
-6 insurgency on Capitol Hill, staging a showdown with former President Donald Trump, who has vowed to try to block records of his time in the White House from being turned over to investigators.

-In a letter to the United States Archivist, White House attorney Dana Remus writes that Biden has determined that invoking executive privilege is not in the best interests of the United States.
-The Associated Press obtained a copy of the letter on Friday, which was first reported by NBC News.

-In August, the House committee investigating the January insurgency on the U.S. Capitol requested a wealth of documents, including communications within the White House under Trump and information on planning and funding for rallies in Washington. .
+In August, the House committee investigating the January insurgency on Capitol Hill requested a wealth of documents, including communications within the White House under Trump and information on the planning and funding of rallies held in Washington.
 Among those events was a rally near the White House with remarks from Trump, which cheered up a crowd of thousands before loyalists stormed the Capitol.

 In the letter, Remus writes that the documents reviewed shed light on the events at the White House on and around January 6 and relate to the select committees that must understand the facts underlying the most serious attack on federal government operations since the Civil War. .